sborkowski1999/dodgeball/README.md

 *Changes*

--Now there are multiple balls
+- Now there are multiple balls

 </br>